aloyxius23/student-performance-analysis/README.md

 # Student Performance Analysis

 ## Overview
 An exploratory data analysis of 1,000 students' exam scores across maths, reading, and writing.
-The goal of the analysis is to identify the key factors that influence academic performance, with implications for school resource allocation.
+The goal of the analysis is to identify the key factors that influence academic performance, with practical implications for school resource allocation, tutoring programme design, and early intervention strategies.

 ## Tools Used
 - **SQL (SQLiteOnline)**: Data querying and aggregation